keystonejs/keystone/examples/default-values/README.md

 ## Feature Example - Default Values

-This project demonstrates how to use default values for fields.
+This example demonstrates how to use default values for fields.

-It builds on the [Task Manager](../task-manager) starter project.
+This example builds on the [TODO](../usecase-todo) starter project.

 ## Instructions